Josef8852/react-hotel-website/README.md

 ## 📖 Overview

-**The Wild Oasis** is a luxury cabin hotel booking website where guests can browse cabins, pick dates, and reserve their stay — all in a seamless, modern UI.
+**React Hotel** is a luxury cabin hotel booking website where guests can browse cabins, pick dates, and reserve their stay — all in a seamless, modern UI.
 Authentication is handled via Google OAuth, and all data is persisted in Supabase.

 The project is fully **responsive** — optimised for mobile, tablet, and desktop — and built entirely with **React Server Components**, **Server Actions**, and zero client-side data fetching.